HeGTa: Leveraging Heterogeneous Graph-enhanced Large Language Models for Few-shot Complex Table Understanding: Experiments

-Statistics for these datasets are presented in Table \ref{table:Dataset_Statistics}, illustrating variations in the types of annotations, the primary domains covered, and the proportion of complex tables.
-Given the focus on few-shot TU scenarios, we only list the number of tables within the test sets.
-Comprehensive details of the dataset annotations and pre-processing are available in Appendix \ref{apdx: Datasets and Pre-processing}.
+Statistics for these datasets are presented in Table~\ref{table: Dataset_Statistics}, illustrating the types of annotations, the primary domains covered, and the proportion of complex tables.
+Given the focus on few-shot TU scenarios, we only list the size of test sets.
+Comprehensive details of the dataset annotations and pre-processing are available in Appendix.